kamil467/datastructure_learning/readme.md

 a) If head is null then set new node as Head
 b) Traverse in the node where node.NextNode= null. --This is our last node --use while loop -- then set lastNode.NextNode = new Node.
+                 or
+Keep a track of tail node and add a new node as tail.next.

 ---------------------------------------------------------------------------------------------------------